Insulin syringe with peptide dosing measurement markings — mcg to unit conversion guide — Apex Laboratory

 • 1 unit = 0.01 mL

 Once you know your concentration in mcg/mL, you can quickly determine how many micrograms each single syringe unit delivers.
-This saves you from recalculating every time you draw a dose:
+This saves you from recalculating every time you draw a volume:

 mcg per unit = Concentration (mcg/mL) ÷ 100